llnl-fesp/flora/README.md

 # Flora Equilibrium and Stability Code

+To build:

 This requires gfortran.
-It's been tested with Gfortran 11.2.
-It does use a compiler directive that needs a gfortran compiler >4.8.5.
-The floor has not been determined.

-To build:
+It requires some compiler switches not available in gforran < 10.
+It's been tested with 10.0.1, 11.2, 11.3, and 12.2.

 pip install forthon<br>
 python setup.py build install